-On November 30, 2018, in connection with the merger with LaSalle Hotel Properties ("LaSalle"), the Company issued 133,605 OP units in the Operating Partnership to third-party limited partners of LaSalle's operating partnership.
-In December 2023, these OP units were redeemed for common shares in accordance with the redemption rights described above.
+On November 30, 2018, in connection with the merger with LaSalle Hotel Properties ("LaSalle"), the Company issued 133,605 OP units to third-party limited partners of LaSalle's operating partnership.
+In December 2023, these OP units were redeemed for common shares on a one-for-one basis.

-On May 11, 2022, in connection with the acquisition of Inn on Fifth in Naples, Florida, the Company issued 16,291 OP units in the Operating Partnership.
+On May 11, 2022, in connection with the acquisition of Inn on Fifth in Naples, Florida, the Company issued 16,291 OP units.

-As of December 31, 2023 and 2022, the Operating Partnership had 16,291 and 149,896 OP units, respectively, held by third parties, excluding LTIP units.
+As of December 31, 2024 and 2023, the Operating Partnership had 16,291 OP units held by third parties, excluding LTIP units.

-As of December 31, 2023, the Operating Partnership had two classes of long-term incentive partnership units ("LTIP units"), LTIP Class A units and LTIP Class B units.
+As of December 31, 2024, the Operating Partnership had two classes of long-term incentive partnership units ("LTIP units"), LTIP Class A units and LTIP Class B units.
 All of the outstanding LTIP units are held by officers of the Company.